Gavin Weightman

 Gavin Weightman (4 March 1945 – 18 December 2022) was a British journalist and documentary filmmaker who specialised in the social history of London and Britain from the 18th century.

+His books included The Making of Modern London, co-authored in 1983 with Steve Humphries (re-issued in 2007 by Ebury Press); The Frozen Water Trade (2003), Signor Marconi's Magic Box (2003), and The Industrial Revolutionaries (2007).
+Weightman's journalism included many articles for New Society magazine in the 1970s.

+Early life

+Gavin Weightman was born on 4 March 1945 in Gosforth, Northumberland, England, to Doreen (née Wade), a teacher and translator, and John Weightman, a broadcaster.
+The family lived in West Hampstead, but spent the summers in Northumberland.
+He attended Haberdashers' Boys' School with a scholarship, but left there aged 17 to start a career as a journalist.

+In 1967, he started a degree in sociology at Bedford College, London.

+Career

+After leaving school, Weightman worked on the Brighton and Evening Angus and the Richmond and Twickenham Times.

+In 1974, he began work for New Society magazine.
+From 1978 to 1982, he worked as a reporter and presenter for The London Programme.

 For London Weekend Television, he produced and directed The Making of Modern London (1815–1914), The River Thames, Bright Lights Big City, Brave New Wilderness, and City Safari, among other series.

-His books included The Making of Modern London, co-authored with Steve Humphries (recently re-issued by The Ebury Press); The Frozen Water Trade; Signor Marconi's Magic Box; and The Industrial Revolutionaries.
-His journalism included many articles for New Society magazine in the 1970s.
+Personal life

+Weightman's first marriage to Myra Wilkins ended in divorce.
+Together they had two children.

+In 2009, Weightman married Clare Beaton, a children's author and illustrator, after a long-term relationship.
+They had one son.

 Weightman lived in north London and latterly concentrated on writing social history books.
 He died at the Royal London Hospital on 18 December 2022, at the age of 77.